Ryt Bank vs GXBank 2026: Which Digital Bank is Best for Your Ringgit?

 Still unsure about Apple Pay?
 Here are a few more common questions and answers.

 Apple Pay is considered to be safe to use.
 With Apple Pay you won’t need to carry around cash, or even your physical card, which can increase safety and convenience.
 And, as you’d expect, Apple has put in place high levels of security for Apple Pay to make sure users can transact without worrying.
-These measures include thorough authentication and verification which means nobody other than the device owner can use Apple Pay, and the option to turn off Apple Pay remotely if your phone or device is lost or stolen.

 You can easily use your Apple Watch and Apple Pay Malaysia together to pay even without getting your phone out of your pocket.
 Once you have added a card to Apple Pay you’ll be able to set up your Apple Watch for mobile payments.
-Then just double tap the side button when you want to pay in a merchant, and hold the watch near to the payment terminal.
-Once the payment is processed, the watch will beep and buzz so you know it’s gone through⁵.
+Then just double tap the side button when you want to pay in a merchant, and hold the watch near the payment terminal.
+Once the payment is processed, the watch will beep and buzz so you know it’s gone through.5

 *Please see terms of use and product availability for your region or visit Wise fees and pricing for the most up to date pricing and fee information.